Pet Cargo Airline Restrictions

 News!
 Delta has launched a program called the Summer Live Animal Program.
 Read about their program for summer airline pet cargo transport

-Check with a different airline, Continental does have this restriction except for a few airports where it is very hot in the summer such as Phoenix.
+Check with a different airline, United does have this restriction except for a few airports where it is very hot in the summer such as Phoenix.

 Choose a flight that leaves after dark and arrives early in the morning before the runway begins to heat up.
 If you talk with the airline they will likely take your pet in cargo on such a flight although "technically" their embargo is in effect.
 Try more than one airline - some are more flexible with the rule than are others.
 Or use a different departure or arrival city where the weather may be cooler.
 You might have to drive 100 miles or more on departure or arrival to reach the airport but this can be a solution.